Apply digital techniques and artificial intelligence in healthcare.

 Students who lack some of the prior knowledge required for the Master of Science in Medical Informatics will be offered pre-masters’ courses.
 These can be declared by the Admissions Committee as a prerequisite to starting the programme.
 The courses are offered in e-learning format and are free of charge.

-There are three different courses offered:
+There are four different courses offered:

 Digital Life Sciences - Overview of chemistry, molecular biology, biology, physiology, pharmacology, biotechnology, diagnostics, vaccines